FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/add_system_user_windows.md

 > **Note**
 >
-> Note that the copilot.misc.createprocessasuser parameter is set to Yes for Windows systems by default.
+> Note: Note that the copilot.misc.createprocessasuser parameter is set to Yes for Windows systems by default.

 When enabling user authentication for Copilot, you must run the Transfer Copilot server as a service.
 The following information applies except if you are using the local system account when working in service mode.